dimgrenev/akt/readme.md

-# Akt — a powerful typeface for modern user needs.
+# Akt — a powerful typeface for modern user needs

 **Unified glyphs width** across all weights (thin → black), ensuring predictable line and UI-element width behavior during text weight adjustments.
 This attribute also aids in optimizing text density for dark themes – simply shift one weight step lighter for balanced contrast.
 **Capitals** are vertically **centered within the line height**, creating harmonious alignment with icons.